 Examples of customer engagement outcomes

 As discussed in the business outcomes overview, several potential business outcomes can serve as the foundation for any transformation journey conversation with the business.
 This article focuses on a common business measure: customer engagement.
-Understanding the needs of customers and the ecosystem around customers helps with articulating the business outcomes that are the target of a business's transformation journey.
+Understanding the needs of customers, and the ecosystem around customers, helps you to articulate the business outcomes that are the target of a business's transformation journey.

-Customer engagement outcomes are all about meeting and exceeding customer expectations.
-As a baseline for customer engagements, customers assume that products and services are performant and reliable.
-When they are not, it's easy for an executive to understand the business value of performance and reliability outcomes.
-For more advanced companies, speed of integrating learnings and observations is a fundamental business outcome.
+Customer engagement outcomes are about meeting and exceeding customer expectations.
+As a baseline for customer engagements, customers assume that products and services perform and are reliable.
+When they're not, it's easy for an executive to understand the business value of performance and reliability outcomes.
+For more advanced companies, the speed of integrating learnings and observations from this process is a fundamental business outcome.

-During customer-obsessed transformations, like a cloud-enabled application innovation effort, customers respond from direct engagement and the ability to see their needs met quickly by the development team.
-Cycle time is a Six Sigma term that refers to the duration from the start to finish of a function.
-For business leaders who are customer-obsessed and investing heavily in improving customer engagement, cycle time can be a strong business outcome.
+During customer-obsessed transformations such as a cloud-enabled application innovation effort, customers respond from direct engagement.
+They also appreciate seeing their needs met quickly by the development team.
+Cycle time is a Six Sigma term that refers to the duration from the start to the finish of a function.
+For business leaders who invest heavily in improving customer engagement, cycle time can be a strong business outcome.

 Learn more about performance outcomes.